0xceed/0xceed.github.io/content/posts/slow.n.steady.md

 As far as I remember, general factors for me always have been fear that I would fail and my own expectations.
 While last one might be different perk under different circumstances, the fear is extremely dangerous in different life aspects.
 For some reason, I implicitly treated mistakes and "wasted" time as an anomaly, something I should avoid.
 In reality, failure, unlike success, benefits more, when accepted and reasons understood.
 Such an understanding is essentially life experience which will allow one to success in the future.

-Mistakes — completely normal and natural adventure on any way.
-Chipping in on anything one like and are interested in, failing and ending up without any success at all — is the right way.
+Mistakes are completely normal and natural adventure on any way.
+Chipping in on anything one likes and is interested in, failing and ending up without any success at all is the right way.
 Truly wasted time — the one which gone away without even failure, just because of fear that this outcome is possible.

 The fear of failure and inaction — that is real problem.
 Sure, there are a lot more of them, but that is fundamental one and most destructive.